 This ikon of the Trinity is a reproduction of one painted around 1410 by Andrei Rublev.
 It depicts the three angels who visited Abraham at the Oak of Mamre – but is often interpreted as an ikon of the Trinity.
 It is sometimes called the ikon of the Old Testament Trinity.
 The image is full of symbolism – designed to take the viewer into the Mystery of the Trinity.
 This ikon is reflected in the painting above the altar leading from the body of the church to the ikon of the Pantokrator.
 The imagery is that of the Eucharist, which is the central focus of the weekly church activity.

 The Annunciation is the story the church uses to describe how Mary was told she would be unaccountably pregnant.
-Joseph and Mary had gone through a ceremony at their local synagogue so their community would know that they intended to marry.
+Joseph and Mary had gone through a ceremony of betrothal, promising each other they would consider themselves tied and unavailable to anyone else, at their local synagogue so their community would know that they intended to marry.
+In this arrangement they would live together but if this revealed that they were in fact incompatible the arrangement could be dissolved without embarrassment.
+Strictly speaking, couples were not supposed to share a bed or enjoy any intimacies.

 The Nativity of Christ

-In Orthodoxy, 'Theotokos' is the title given to Mary, and it means "Bearer" or "birth-giver' of God.
-The Orthodox church also refers to her as the 'Mother of God' (a title that stresses the divine nature of her son, Jesus) as well as 'the virgin Mary'.
+In Orthodoxy, 'Theotokos' is the title given to Mary, and it means "Bearer" or "birth-giver" of God.
+The Orthodox church also refers to her as the 'Mother of God' (a title that stresses the divine nature of her son, Jesus).
 She is honoured in every service, and the Orthodox church marks also certain festivals (not only the nativity of her son) that recount events in her life.
 Some of these 'events' are recorded not in the gospels themselves but in the tradition that has been handed down, and these accounts are to be understood, not as reflecting an accurate historical account of what happened in reality, but rather as conveying to us her importance in God's plan of salvation.

 This ikon, like some others, depicts a number of related events and not just one particular point in time.
 Thus, for example, we see Mary and Joseph travelling towards Bethlehem before Jesus' birth as well as events that occurred after his birth.